 - Quick reference guide to applying and interpreting linear regression

-- IPython Notebook demonstrating logistic regression in Python
+- Jupyter Notebook demonstrating logistic regression in Python

 - 15 hours of expert videos introducing machine learning

 - Python or R for data science?

 - My 4-hour video series on machine learning in Python

 Do you have any questions about linear regression in Python?
 Please let me know in the comments below!